Tejareddythumu/Human-Action-Recognition/README.md

 ### Instructions

-1. Replace `Manoradh03` and `Human-Action-Recognition` with your actual GitHub username and repository name.
+1. Replace `Tejareddythumu` and `Human-Action-Recognition` with your actual GitHub username and repository name.
 2. Save the README file as `README.md` in the root of your project directory.
 3. Add, commit, and push your changes to your GitHub repository.